-{\bf \emph{Modeling Neutron Stars in General Relavity} -- } Once an EoS is known, the structure of a neutron star (mirror or not) and its gravitational field is determined by the Einstein equations, a set of 10 coupled, non-linear, partial differential equations \cite{1967ApJ...150.1005H}.
+Once an EoS is known, the structure of a neutron star (mirror or not) and its gravitational field is determined by the Einstein equations: 10 coupled, non-linear, partial differential equations \cite{1967ApJ...150.1005H}.
 Since all observed neutron stars are rotating slowly relative to the Keplerian mass-shedding limit, one can expand the Einstein equations in a slow-rotation approximation.
-Doing so, and assuming an isolated star, the Einstein equations reduce to the Tolman-Oppenheimer-Volkoff (TOV) equations at zeroth-order in the slow-rotation approximation.
+Doing so, assuming an isolated star, the Einstein equations reduce to the Tolman-Oppenheimer-Volkoff (TOV) equations at zeroth-order in the slow-rotation approximation.
 The solution to these equations yields the mass and radius of the star, for a given central density; choosing a set of central densities, one can construct mass-radius curves.
 At first order in rotation, the solution of a single partial differential equation yields the moment of inertia of the star.
 At second order in rotation, the solution of a set of partial differential equations yields the (rotational) quadrupole moment of the star.

 When a neutron star is not isolated, but rather is in the presence of a companion, the solution to the Einstein equations reveal how the neutron star deforms~\cite{Thorne:1997kt}.
-This deformation is encapsulated in the ($\ell=2$, tidal) Love number of the star, which measures the induced quadrupole moment in the neutron star due to a quadrupolar tidal force.
+This deformation is encapsulated in the ($\ell=2$, tidal) Love number, which measures the induced quadrupole moment due to a quadrupolar tidal force.
 The Love number is calculated by perturbing the Einstein equations due to an external tidal field, and solving these equations to first order in the tidal perturbation.
 The Love number depends on the mass and radius of the unperturbed star, since stars with a lower compactness (ratio of mass to radius) are easier to deform, leading to a larger Love number.
 If the companion to the neutron star is also a neutron star, then the secondary will possess its own Love number.